HDS07/GREEDY-APPROACH/README.md

-In this we can see sorting the algorithm using greedy approach
+In this we can see all the problem using greedy approach